 Welcome to Living Places Copenhagen

-The first manifestation of Living Places will be displayed at the World Capital of Architecture at Jernbanebyen, the old Danish rail district in Copenhagen.
-The exhibition will contain seven prototypes – five open pavilions and two completed homes – showcasing our proposition for healthy low carbon homes and communities.
+The first manifestation of Living Places was displayed at the World Capital of Architecture at Jernbanebyen, the old Danish rail district in Copenhagen.
+The exhibition contained seven prototypes – five open pavilions and two completed homes – showcasing our proposition for healthy low carbon homes and communities.

-Each of the prototypes is built in line with the five Living Places principles, and serves as inspiration for architects and developers in search of a more sustainable way of building.
-These live spaces will help empower people to investigate solutions for construction and living and enable the public – both locals and guests – to visit and experience the homes for themselves.
+Each of the prototypes was built in line with the five Living Places principles, and served as inspiration for architects and developers in search of a more sustainable way of building.
+These live spaces helped empower people to investigate solutions for construction and living and enable the public – both locals and guests – to visit and experience the homes for themselves.

 The experiment